holderbp/nlme_mcmc/README.md

 3. Copy the `data`, `modhyp`, and `evolvemodel` template modules into the new directory, replacing \<*projectname*\>, \<*subprojectname*\>, and \<*modhypname*\> with descriptive names for the project (the larger dataset), the data analysis subproject (the particular subset of the larger project dataset to be considered now), and the statistical model hypothesis (what choices are being made about the parameters to be inferred).
 Later, different model hypotheses (and different data analysis sub-projects) can be considered by creating new copies of the `modhyp` module.

+4. Create subdirectories within the new project directory: `plots`, `output`, `logfiles`, and `data`.
+Place the raw project data file within `data`.

-4. Edit the data module:
+4. Edit the `data` module:
-    * do this
+    * Specify the filename for import
-    * then do this
+    *

-5. Then another thing
+5. Edit the `evolvemodel` module:
+    * For every evolvemodel specified within the data module, create a method that takes independent values `X` and returns a dictionary of numpy arrays with keys the y_types.